Otiel/BandcampDownloader/docs/new-release.md

 ## Prepare the release

 1. Merge all `fix` and `feature` branches that are to be incorporated in the new release on the `develop` branch.
 2. Update `CHANGELOG.md` based on the git history.
 Determine the new version number from the changes.
+Do not commit yet.

 ## Create a new release branch